saurabhsinghss241/SpringBoot_Security_Starter_Pack/README.md

 <br /><br />
 Here I am using BCrypt you can use PasswordEncoder of your own choice.<br /><br />

-In our case The default SpringBoot AuthenticationProvider will also work because internally Spring users DaoAuthenticationProvider as default Implementation for AuthenticationProvider.<br />
-That's why we only provided UserDetailsService in our code.<br/><br/>
-If you want to create your own AuthenticationProvider.<br />
+To create your own AuthenticationProvider.<br />
 Steps<br />
-Create an instance of DAOAuthenticationProvider.<br />
+Create an instance of DAOAuthenticationProvider.
+(Implementation of AuthenticationProvider interface)<br />
-provide an UserDetailsService and PasswordEncoder<br /><br />
+Provide an UserDetailsService and PasswordEncoder<br /><br />

 ```sh
 @Bean